shmuelzon/home-assistant-floor-plan/README.md

 * Only light sources that are visible and have a power > 0% are considered
 * If you have multiple light sources that are controlled by the same switch, e.g., spot lights, give them all the same name
+* If you want to add a tool-tip to the state icon in Home Assistant, enter it in to the description field of the SH3D furniture
 * If lights from two different rooms do interact with each other, e.g., there's a glass door separating the rooms, you can give both rooms the same name and they'll be treated as one